Fly Geyser Facts

-The geyser itself only stands about 5 ft (1.5 m) high.
-If we also include the mound it sits on, it measures a total of 12 ft (3.7 m) high.
+- The geyser itself only stands about 5 ft (1.5 m) high, however.
+If you also include the mound it sits on, it measures a total of 12 ft (3.7 m) high.

 Fly Geyser Origins